JMS55/jms55.github.io/content/posts/2024_06_08_virtual_geometry_bevy_0_14/index.md

 +++

 # Introduction
-Bevy 0.14 releases soon, and with it, the release of an experimental virtual geometry feature that I've been working on for several months.
+The 0.14 release of the open source [Bevy](https://bevyengine.org) game engine is coming up, and with it, the release of an experimental virtual geometry feature that I've been working on for several months.

 In this blog post, I'm going to give a technical deep dive into Bevy's new "meshlet" feature, what improvements it bring, techniques I tried that did or did not work out, and what I'm looking to improve on in the future.
 There's a lot that I've learned (and a _lot_ of code I've written and rewritten multiple times), and I'd like to share what I learned in the hope that it will help others.

 ![Example scene for the meshlet renderer](showcase.png)

-This post is going to be _very_ long, so I suggest reading over it (and the Nanite slides) a couple of times to get a general overview of the pieces involved, before spending time analyzing individual steps.
+This post is going to be _very_ long, so I suggest reading over it (and the Nanite slides) a couple of times to get a general overview of the pieces involved, before spending any time analyzing individual steps.
 At the time of this writing, my blog theme dosen't have a table of contents sidebar that follows you as you scroll the page.
 I apologize for that.
 If you want to go back and reference previous sections as you read this post, I suggest using multiple browser tabs.

-I'd also like to take a moment to thank [LVSTRI](https://github.com/LVSTRI) and [jglrxavpok](https://jglrxavpok.github.io) for their sharing experiences with virtual geometry, [atlv24](https://github.com/atlv24) for their help in several areas, especially for their work adding some missing features I needed to wgpu/naga, other Bevy developers for testing and reviewing my PRs, Unreal Engine (Brian Karis, Rune Stubbe, Graham Wihlidal) for their _excellent_ and highly detailed [SIGGRAPH presentation](https://advances.realtimerendering.com/s2021/Karis_Nanite_SIGGRAPH_Advances_2021_final.pdf), and many more people than I can name who provided advice on the project.
+I'd also like to take a moment to thank [LVSTRI](https://github.com/LVSTRI) and [jglrxavpok](https://jglrxavpok.github.io) for sharing their experiences with virtual geometry, [atlv24](https://github.com/atlv24) for their help in several areas, especially for their work adding some missing features I needed to wgpu/naga, other Bevy developers for testing and reviewing my PRs, Unreal Engine (Brian Karis, Rune Stubbe, Graham Wihlidal) for their _excellent_ and highly detailed [SIGGRAPH presentation](https://advances.realtimerendering.com/s2021/Karis_Nanite_SIGGRAPH_Advances_2021_final.pdf), and many more people than I can name who provided advice on this project.

-Code for this feature can be found [on the Bevy github](https://github.com/bevyengine/bevy/tree/175e1462289c217ec57a3d3b9894a7c513890fa4/crates/bevy_pbr/src/meshlet).
+Code for this feature can be found [on github](https://github.com/JMS55/bevy/tree/ca2c8e63b9562f88c8cd7e1d88a17a4eea20aaf4/crates/bevy_pbr/src/meshlet).

 If you're already familiar with Nanite, feel free to skip the next few sections of background info until you get to the Bevy-specific parts.